-Feature Policy ideas and objectives Feature Definition An objective is an area of the site that describes a policy idea for the community to collaborate on.
-User story "As a policy writer, I want a place to discuss and develop my policy idea with my community, so that the policy I write better represents the views of the community."
-Description An objective is an individual and shareable area of the site that acts as a hub for discussion, gathering opinions and discussing drafts of policy documents.
+Feature A Definition ^c An objective is an area of the site that describes a policy idea for the community to collaborate on.
+User story o "As a policy writer, I want a place to discuss and develop my policy idea with my community, so that the policy I write better represents the views of the community." d Description An objective is an individual and shareable area of the site that acts as a hub for discussion, gathering opinions and discussing drafts of policy documents.
 The person who creates an objective becomes the first 'policy writer' and is able to invite subsequent policy writers.
-Technical implementation Objectives are created by submitting a web form to the frontend application, the frontend application then negotiates with the objective8 http-api on the users behalf and creates a new objective object.
+Technical ^{fr} Objectives are created by submitting a web form to the frontend application, the frontend application then negotiates with the objective8 http-api on the users behalf and creates a new objective object.
 Each objective is referenced by a URI and has a unique URL which can be shared via Twitter, Facebook, Reddit and other social media.
-Screenshot of Testing done Create an objective Objecti
+Screenshot of Testing done <complex-block></complex-block>